-When Naps on the Go Change
+When On-The-Go Naps Change

 By the end of that “4th trimester,” stationary sleep is the most restorative kind of sleep, and by this time you really need to be facilitating the development of a consistent circadian rhythm.
 It’s time to practice self-soothing and independent sleeping.
 Your baby will be capable of doing both if you provide the opportunities.